 Christians know the Old Testament heroes of faith on a first-name basis – Abraham, Moses, Samuel, Esther and David, among others.
 Each spring we watch Charlton Heston part the Red Sea.
 Even Jabez enjoyed a season of fame.
-This A-list should also include the Rechabites, an undistinguished Bedouin tribe mentioned briefly in the book of Jeremiah.
+This A-list also should include the Rechabites, an undistinguished Bedouin tribe mentioned briefly in the book of Jeremiah.

 The desert dwellers come on the scene right before the fall of Jerusalem and the Babylonian exile.
 God uses the obedience and faithfulness of these people – they are proselytes, not Israelites – as an object lesson to stiff-necked Judah.

 The LORD instructs the prophet Jeremiah to speak to the Rechabites and escort them into the Temple.
 Then offer wine to the tribesmen, who are descendants of Moses’ father-in-law Jethro.
 But this is not Happy Hour.
 God is setting them up to be a righteous example to the rebellious Jews in Jerusalem.
 The Rechabites are unwitting players in a test of obedience, which, in the end, earns them an everlasting reward.
 The tribe answers the prophet:

 “We will drink no wine, for Jonadab the son of Rehab, our father, commanded us, saying, ‘You shall drink no wine, you nor your sons, forever.
 You shall not build a house, sow seed, plant a vineyard, nor have any of these; but all your days you shall dwell in tents, that you may live many days in the land where you are sojourners.’
 Thus we have obeyed the voice of Jonadab the son of Rechab, our father, in all that he charged us.” – Jeremiah 35:6-8